 - The Gorge Lookout (0:45)

 - Return to parking lot (10.9 km/3:15)

-Be sure to start your hike early in the day.
-This will allow you to take your time and break as you need to.
-Enjoy the incredible views.
-(Early spring and late fall hikers should be mindful of sunset times, so you won’t be hiking back to the trailhead in the dark.)
+Be sure to start early in the day.
+This allows you to take your time and not rush.
+Stop and enjoy the incredible viewpoints.
+They are great places to take a break.
+(Early spring and late fall hikers should be mindful of sunset times, to avoid hiking back to the trailhead in the dark.)

-Anyone who is in reasonably good health, decent physical fitness and has some hiking experience can do this hike!
+Anyone who is in reasonably good health, decent physical fitness and has a bit of hiking experience can do this hike!

 Sleeping Giant Trail Map

 Sleeping Giant Trailhead

 The South Kabeyun Trailhead is the hike’s starting point.
 It is on Highway 587/Pass Lake Road, 37 kilometres south of Highway 17, the Trans-Canada Highway.

 The parking lot is large but fills up quickly, as this trailhead is the start of many of the park’s hikes.
 We arrived at about 10 o’clock, on a Sunday morning in the fall, and it was almost full.

 A large billboard style trail map is at the trailhead, along with vault toilets and several picnic tables.